cdivitotawela/workstation/README.md

+# Workstation Setup
-# This repository contains the commonly used configurations for a DevSecOps engineer
+This repository contains the commonly used configurations for a DevSecOps engineer

 ## Setup iTerm2 badge for kubectl current context
 This is useful if you use the kubectl in iTerm2 and would like to see the current context in iTerm2 badge.